-There are currently three levels of apprenticeship: intermediate, advanced and higher.
-A higher apprenticeship incorporates a work-based learning programme and leads to a nationally recognised qualification at level 4 and above:
+There are currently four levels of apprenticeship: intermediate, advanced, higher and degree.
+They all involve a work-based learning programme and lead to nationally recognised qualifications.

 - level 4/5 is equivalent to a higher education certificate, higher education diploma or a foundation degree (the first year of a degree)

 - level 6 is equivalent to a bachelor’s degree

 - level 7 is equivalent to a master’s degree

 To get onto a higher apprenticeship or degree apprenticeship you’ll normally need a level 3 qualification such as an advanced apprenticeship, A levels or NVQ level 3.
 You’ll also need to have a level 2 qualification such as an intermediate apprenticeship or five good GCSE passes (grade A* to C).